apache/beam/learning/prompts/documentation-lookup-nolinks/34_change_coders_data_encoding.md

 In this example, you use the method `CoderRegistry.registerCoder` to register `BigEndianIntegerCoder` for the target `integer` type.

 For custom or complex nested data types, you can implement a custom coder for your pipeline.
 For this, the `Coder` class exposes the following key methods:
-* The ‘encode’ method takes input values and encodes them into byte strings.
+* `encode`: takes input values and encodes them into byte strings.
-* The ‘decode’ method decodes the encoded byte string into its corresponding object.
+* `decode`: decodes the encoded byte string into its corresponding object.
-* The ‘verifyDeterministic’ method (optional) specifies whether this coder produces deterministic encodings.
+* `verifyDeterministic`: specifies whether this coder produces deterministic encodings.
 A deterministic coder produces the same encoded representation of a given object every time, even if it is called on different workers at different moments.
-The method will return 'NonDeterministicException' if a coder is not deterministic.
+The method will return `NonDeterministicException` if a coder is not deterministic.

-Here’s an example of a custom ‘Coder’ implementation in the Java SDK:
+Here’s an example of a custom `Coder` implementation in the Java SDK:

 ```java
 import org.apache.beam.sdk.coders.Coder;